zchee/golang-wiki/GoUserGroups.md

-### Contributing

-To edit this page you must be a contributor to the go-wiki project.
-To get contributor access, send mail to [adg@golang.org](mailto:adg@golang.org) from your Google Account.

 Is your area not listed below?
 Check out [this list](http://golang.meetup.com/all/) of people from around the world that are interested in Go meetups.

 # Africa